mesg-foundation/engine/README.md

 # Examples

-You can find a list of different example and services that you can reuse [here](https://github.com/mesg-foundation/awesome)
+You can find a list of different examples and services that you can re-use [here](https://github.com/mesg-foundation/awesome)

 # Roadmap